 Teaching Gymnastics Skills in PE

-‘Getting Active in Physical Education’ – CPD College – attended by Ms O Growney
+‘Getting Active in Physical Education’ – CPD College – Online Summer Course completed by Ms O Growney – Summer 2017

 This course provided approaches, strategies, resources and ideas for PE lessons.
 It covered all areas of the P.E curriculum including lesson planning, teaching approaches and content delivery, organisation and teaching points, warm up and cool down routines, games and skills development, outdoor challenges and athletics.

 ‘No Splashing!
-Teaching Water Safety in the Primary Class Room’ – INTO Learning – attended by Mr Smith
+Teaching Water Safety in the Primary Class Room’ – INTO Learning – Online Summer Course completed by Mr Smith

 This course was run by the INTO in collaboration with Irish Water Safety.
 This course aims to increase teacher knowledge and awareness of water safety at sea, on inland waterways, on the farm, in swimming pools and at home.
 It explored a variety of teaching approaches and resources to support the teaching of water safety.
 In particular, it explored the Irish Water Safety and Primary Aquatic Water Safety Programme (PAWS).
 The PAWS programme is currently being implemented in classes across the school.